ParisNeo/petals_server_installer/README.md

 ### Linux/macOS

-From release page, download `install_script.exe` and run it with bash.
+From release page, download `install_script.sh` and run it with bash.

 1. The installer creates a Conda environment named "petals" for you.
 2. Activate the environment with `conda activate petals`.